-ZOOM ON ...
-AGNES SOREL, LA DAME DE BEAUTE (LADY OF BEAUTY) (1422 - 1450) Agnes was a woman of letters and a great beauty whose looks were famous among hercontemporaries.
-Infact, the Tourspainter Jean Fouquet depicted her beauty in his At court, Agnes Sorel acted as a patron and accompanied the king on his travels and Her extravagant clothing and particularly her status as the king's official favourite mistress scandalized the court.
+ZOOM IN ON...
+AGNES SOREL, LA DAME DE BEAUTE (LADY OF BEAUTY) (1422-1450) Agnes was a woman of letters and a great beauty whose looks were famous among her contemporaries.
+In fact, the Tours painter Jean Fouquet depicted her beauty in his Melun Diptych.
+At court, Agnes Sorel acted as a patron and accompanied the king on his travels and stays in Touraine.
+Her extravagant clothing and particularly her status as the king's official favourite mistress scandalized the court.
 Madly in love, the king lavished her with jewels and land, making her a princess without the title.
 When the king was at his Loches residence, she was at his side, while Queen Marie of Anjou remained at the fortress in Chinon.
-Agnes Sorel brought faithful and committed advisers into Charles VII's entourage who served the interests of the kingdom and When rumours emerged of a plot against the king, an alarmed Agnes Sorel, pregnant with her fourth child, joined Charles VII in bles".
+Agnes Sorel brought faithful and committed advisers into Charles VII's entourage who served the interests of the kingdom and helped strengthen royal power.
+When rumours emerged of a plot against the king, an alarmed Agnes Sorel, pregnant with her fourth child, joined Charles VII in Jumieges where he was camping with his army.
+That is where she met her untimely death (at around age 28) due to "stomach troubles".
 The circumstances surrounding her death are still a mystery.
-In 2005, under the leadership of Dr. Philippe Charlier, 22 French doctors and scientists studied the skeletal remains of Agnes de
+In 2005, under the leadership of Dr. Philippe Charlier, 22 French doctors and scientists studied the skeletal remains of Agnes de Sorel, showing acute mercury poisoning to be her cause of death, but there is no evidence as to whether or not she was murdered.
+Rumours suggested she was poisoned under orders by the future Louis XI, then the Dauphin, but no one knows the truth. but no one knows the truth.
+A marble and alabaster recumbent effigy, which lies in the Collegiate Church Saint-Ours, was beautifully restored to its original condition during a restoration campaign in 2015/2016.

-ZOOM ON ...
+ZOOM IN ON...
 LOUIS XI (Bourges, 1423-1460 Plessis-Lès-Tours, 1483) As the son of Charles VII, he was brought up in the royal house in Loches where he was immersed in the intrigues of the court.
 He accompanied his father on hunting trips and attended the campaigns and negotiations that marked the end of the Hundred Years' War.
 But his relationship with his father was strained.
 In particular, he was critical of his father's affair with Agnès Sorel.
 The heir apparent actively conspired to thwart the king's authority.
 He joined the rebellion of great feudal lords (Alençon, Anjou, Bourbon) against Charles VII.
 The Praguerie (1440) saw the captain and the royal garrison of Loches turn against the king.
 The king was forced to send his troops to win back his "good city".
 Louis became a threat and was exiled to the Dauphiné by the king (1447).
-Upon his accession to the throne (1461), Louis XI completed a transformation -- already begun under Charles VII -- of the dungeon of Loches into a royal prison.
+Upon his accession to the throne in 1460, Louis XI completed the conversion of the fortress of Loches into a royal prison, a process already begun by Charles VII.
 He also completed the reinforcement of the site with the construction of the Martelet Tower and the barbican.
-His (disputed) reputation for cruelty towards his enemies is embodied by the symbol of the iron cages he used (the "fillettes duror" or "king's little girls" were actually shackles that were placed around prisoners' necks) and which popular depictions have often placed in the enclosure of the Loches keep.
-Scenographic tour: April to November 2023.
+His (disputed) reputation for cruelty towards his enemies is embodied by the symbol of the iron cages he used (the "fillettes du roi" or "king's little girls" were actually shackles that were placed around prisoners' necks)' and which popular depictions have often placed in the enclosure of the Loches keep.